What is stormwater runoff?

 Question: I have a stormwater ditch behind our house is this considered a stream?

 Answer: Maybe.
-The best approach is to contact our Land Development staff and they will go out analyze the area where the water flows to make a professional determination on whether it’s a stream/creek, a storm water ditch that has intermittent water flow or am ephemeral stream, which is a stream that does not need to be buffered.
+The best approach is to contact our Land Development staff and they will go out analyze the area where the water flows to make a professional determination on whether it’s a stream/creek, or a storm water channel that has intermittent water flow that requires a buffer.
+An ephemeral stream, which is a stormwater channel that only has flow in it immediately after a rainfall, does not need to be buffered.

 Question: Can I build an extension to my deck, if I have a stream along my back property line?

 Answer: Maybe.
 If you are planning to build any structure or install any impervious surface area (i.e., patio) in your yard and you have the presence of a stream you should contact the planning and zoning staff and they will analyze whether you will need a permit and if a stream buffer or yard setback variance to make the improvements is needed.

 How can I learn more?